Frans-Willem/CsrSpiDrivers/README.md

    <http://embedded-funk.net/running-libftdi-under-windows/>;
 6. Run your CSR apps.

-### Running
+### Using the driver

-Csr-spi-ftdi driver supports several options, that can be set as environment variables or as a -TRANS option to most CSR commandline apps.
+Csr-spi-ftdi driver supports several options, that can be set as environment variables or using the -TRANS option to most CSR commandline apps.

-#### SPI clock

-SPI clock run at 1/2 (when reading) or 1/3 (when writing) of FTDI clock rate.
-CSR app may automatically slow SPI clock down when read or write verification fails.
-Some commands are executed at the 1/50 of the clock rate.
-FTDI clock rate can be contolled with FTDI_BASE_CLOCK option.

 #### Options